electron-utils/electron-protocols/README.md

 ## FAQ

-### What is the benefit to register in renderer process?
+### What is the benefit to register again in renderer process?

 It will speed up the search of `protocols.path` by skip calling the remote (ipc-sync) functions.